Arize-ai/openinference/python/instrumentation/openinference-instrumentation-llama-index/README.md

 pip install openinference-instrumentation-llama-index llama-index arize-phoenix opentelemetry-sdk opentelemetry-exporter-otlp
 ```

-Start the `phoenix` app in the background as a collector.
+Start the Phoenix app in the background as a collector.
 By default, it listens on `http://localhost:6006`.
 You can visit the app via a browser at the same address.

+The Phoenix app does not send data over the internet.
+It only operates locally on your machine.

 ```shell
 python -m phoenix.server.main serve